Skip to main content

 • DM and player roles are built into the campaign model instead of being recreated with folders, vaults, publish settings, or plugin conventions

 • The campaign canvas gives you a table-facing relationship map.
-Obsidian graph view is powerful, but it is a note graph rather than a TTRPG relationship board
+Obsidian Graph and Canvas are powerful general-purpose thinking tools, but they are not native TTRPG relationship systems

 • Built-in random tables, import flows, and campaign sharing.
 Obsidian can reach some of this through plugins, but Multiloop ships it as the product workflow